 The PPP loan is available to most types of businesses.
 The only exception is businesses that were closed as of Feb.
 15, 2020, for reasons unrelated to COVID-19.
 Large businesses also will be restricted from qualifying.
 However, the size standards offered by the SBA accommodate for industries that typically have large staffs.

-As a small business that employs about 100 employees, Fit Small Business qualifies for the program.
-We’ve spoken to dozens of business owners who employ from one to as many as 300 workers, and all of them intend to apply for the loan.
+As a small business that employs fewer than 100 employees, Fit Small Business qualifies for the program.
+We’ve spoken to dozens of business owners who employ from one to as many as 300 workers, many of whom applied for a loan during the first two rounds of funding.
 We struggled to find businesses that needed this funding but could not qualify.

 Paycheck Protection Program Loan Terms

-- PPP loan amount: Up to $10 million
+- Maximum loan amount: Up to $10 million (up to $2 million for second PPP loan)

 - Repayment term: Up to 2 years